yslys/ldd/ioctl/core.md

 Such header defines the bitfields that will be using:
     1) type -
-        the magic number assiciated with the device.
+        the magic number assiciated with the device

     2) ordinal number -
         eight bits (_IOC_NRBITS) wide